What does “Post-Construction Stormwater” mean?

-Do proposed public streets internal to a proposed development require treatment?
+Do new public streets internal to a new development require treatment?

-Yes, proposed streets being built by development shall be considered as part of the new impervious area on sites subject to TOK Watershed/Stormwater regulations.
+Yes, streets built during construction of a new development shall be considered part of the new impervious area on sites and is subject to TOK Watershed/Stormwater regulations.

 What is a High Density Project?